COSC3020/theory-vs-practice-IshitaPatel18/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.

-  1. The asymptotic analysis may be leading because of the constants that were were dropped when solving for the complexity.
+  1. The asymptotic analysis may be misleading because of the constants that were were dropped when solving for the complexity.
 They actually affect the runtime of the algorithm (specific timing), where as the complexity simply explains how runtime should look.